Martha Rivers Ingram: Philanthropy

 Ingram was a co-founder of the Schermerhorn Symphony Center which opened in 2005.
 She formerly served as Chairman of the Board of Trust of Vanderbilt University in Nashville.
 The Vanderbilt Blair School of Music has been the recipient of $300 million of Ingram company stock.

 Ingram was named in Business Week as the 50th most generous philanthropist, for her donations from 2000 to 2004.
 In 2006 she was honored by the Community Foundation of Middle Tennessee as the 2006 recipient of the 13th Annual Joe Kraft Humanitarian Award for her philanthropic efforts.
 She received the Eli & Edythe Broad Award for Philanthropy in the Arts.

+Ingram was a member of the Junior League of Nashville, TN, even served on the board of Trustees when it opened the Juniorn League Convalescent Home in the Children's Regional Medical Center at Vanderbilt Children's Hospital in 1972.
+She was also the recipient of the Mary Harriman Community Leadership Award of Junior League International, Inc. in 1999.